tomasz-skowronski/ml-bouncing-racoon/README.md

 ## Local development

-You start the main containers with the following command:
+You can start the required Docker containers with the following command:

-`(cd ~/src/ml-bouncing-racoon/docker && docker-compose -f docker-compose-run.yaml up -d)`
+`(cd ~/src/ml-bouncing-racoon/docker && docker-compose up -d)`

 Then you can start RacoonApplication from the IDE.
-Alternatively you can use the following command all Docker containers:
+Alternatively you can use the following command to run all containers:

 `(cd ~/src/ml-bouncing-racoon/docker && docker-compose -f docker-compose-run-all.yaml up -d)`